 - When you feel confident enough you can accomplish these tasks with ease, gradually make small improvements on them.
 For example, I started out with just writing 250 words a day, then I progressed to 300 words a day, and now I’m at 400 words per day.

-To help you apply this awesome method in your life, I created a free e-guide called “The Budding Goal-Getter E-guide” which contains the following elements:
+To help you apply the Stephen Duneier method in your life, I created a free e-guide called “The Budding Goal-Getter E-guide”.

 Before I discovered this method, I didn’t fully believe that I could achieve all of my goals and dreams to tell you the truth.
 But now I do.
 I am hopeful that as long as I keep moving forward steadily, I will eventually get to the top of my Mount Everest.